DaveBackus/Data_Bootcamp/README.md

 For the 2015 mini-course, **[click here](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md)**.

 We ran a non-credit mini-course in 2014 and plan another one for 2015.
-The **[2015 mini-course schedule](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md)** is
+The **2015 mini-course** will be held

 * Friday, **November 6**, 2-4pm.
 * Friday, **November 13**, 2-4pm.